Do you have a Ruptured Breast Implant? Warning Signs of a Breast Implant Rupture

 - Breast lumps: Specifically with silicone implants, even if the breast shape and size are unchanged, discovering a new lump can be a sign of implant rupture and is worth investigating.

 If you suspect your breast implant has ruptured, you should immediately call your specialist plastic surgeon and let them know of your concerns.
 The surgeon will ask you to come in for a review consultation to undergo a thorough physical exam.

-To help diagnose or confirm the breast implant rupture, your plastic surgeon may refer you for an MRI of your breasts.
-MRI or Magnetic Resonance Imaging is considered the best imaging method for assessing breast implants.
+To help diagnose or confirm the breast implant rupture, your plastic surgeon may refer you for an MRI (Magnetic Resonance Imaging) of your breasts.
+MRI is considered the best imaging method for assessing breast implants.
 Unfortunately, it can be expensive and may rarely miss implant perforations, especially if they are small.
 Other diagnostic options are an ultrasound but these are not as good and can give false indications.

 If your breast implant has ruptured, you’ll need to visit an experienced specialist plastic surgeon for corrective breast surgery.
 The surgery for breast implant rupture can be complicated and more technically demanding than the initial implant surgery.

 You have a choice of Breast Implant Removal or Breast Implant Replacement Surgery.